Klesa Karma Vipakasayairaparamrstah Purusavisesa Isvarah

 Klesa: afflictions | Karma: actions | Asayaih: storehouse of impressions left by desires | Aparamrstah: unaffected by | Purusa: self, soul | Visesah: distinction | Isvarah: supreme God

-Isvara (what Patanjali calls your true self) connected to/undistinguished from the source of your full “I-am” presence, is pure, and unchanging.
+Isvara, connected to/undistinguished from the Source of your full “I-am” presence, is pure, and unchanging.

-Your true self cannot suffer, nor can it be corrupted by desire nor past expressions or states of being.
+This Pure Self cannot suffer, nor can it be corrupted by desire, external objects/experiences, nor past expressions or states of being.

-Isvara cannot be improved upon, nor diminished by actions or (as a) result of one’s actions.
-And nothing can override the pure self.
-Not even past impressions of false self-expressions in the form of ego-overidentification and articulation can alter the truth of this pure, untroubled presence.
+Isvara cannot be improved upon, nor diminished.
+And nothing can override the existential truth of your Pure Self.
+Not even a million past impressions (or “lifetimes”) of false self-expressions in the form of ego-overidentification and articulation can alter the truth of this pure, untroubled presence.

-Isvara, therefore, is your truest and purest expression, and is naturally in a state of eternal peace that cannot be disturbed, wounded, scarred, or valuated by, or in, the world.
+Isvara, therefore, is your truest and purest expression, and is naturally in a state of eternal peace that cannot be disturbed, wounded, scarred, or valuated by, or in, the ever-changing/fluctuating world and/or the ever-changing/fluctuating body-mind.

-To Isvara, all maladies and experiences are like bacteria on the human skin that, when left to multiply in suitable areas, can create unpleasant odors that offend the senses, and all pleasures are like external perfumes that can be temporarily sprayed onto one’s body to create a fading, but pleasant, scent.
-When these foreign substances are washed completely from the body, however, all that is left is the pure, clean, and fresh, presence of one’s full physical expression, which has no innate “smell” in and of itself.
+To Isvara, all maladies and negative experiences are like bacteria on the human skin that, when left to multiply in “suitable” areas, can create unpleasant odors that offend the senses, and all pleasures are like external perfumes that can be temporarily sprayed onto one’s body to create a fading, but initially pleasant, scent (since perfumes tend to interact with sweat at some point and eventually turn sour).
+When these foreign substances are washed completely from the body, all that is left is the pure, clean, and fresh, presence of one’s full physical expression, which has no innate “smell” in and of itself and remains unaltered.

-In the same way that bacteria or fragrances can be washed off of one’s physical body with soap and water, all false-selves, distortions, memories, actions, and so forth, can be washed off of your true-self through meditation.
+In the same way that bacteria and/or fragrances can be washed off of one’s physical body with soap and water, all false-selves, distortions, memories, actions, and so forth, can be washed off of your True (Pure) Self through meditation.

 Through meditation, aimed at obtaining Samadhi, you can reveal your true essence, untouched and unafflicted, by the “funk” of your ego and earthly experience.